What are PIPS?

 - At an appropriate level to challenge a talented PhD student

-PIPS are discrete projects, which have been well planned to be suitable for high calibre PhD students.
-The following are common PIPS experiences, but could be in any suitable field:
+PIPS are discrete projects, which are well-planned to be suitable for high calibre PhD students.
+The following are common PIPS experiences, although this list is not exhaustive and PIPS we encourage students to explore PIPS in a wide range of fields:

 - A well defined desk-based research project